daronphang/programming-resources/python/frameworks-libraries/celery/routing-tasks.md

 Default setting is to use task_create_missing_queues.
 If a named queue is not defined in task_queues, a queue named 'celery' will be created automatically.

 Celery allows routing each task using named queues.The task routes can either be a dictionary or a list of router objects.
+If using automatic routing, do not need to define queue when sending tasks to queue using apply_async() or delay().

 ```py
 task_routes = {